 In June 1992, the Supreme Court of Canada made a judgment regarding office medical records.
-While recognizing the practitioner's ownership of the clinical records, the case judgment states that the information in those records belongs to the patient and that the patient has a right to access that information upon request.
+While recognizing the practitioner's ownership of the clinical records, the case judgment states that the information in those records belongs to the client and that the client has a right to access that information upon request.

-The ruling means that patients have the right to read and copy the information contained in their medical files, including material in the files from other practitioners but excluding medical legal correspondence and independent medical examinations.
-In practical terms, it is advisable to provide the requesting patient with photocopies of the contents of the medical record to ensure that the original office medical record remains intact.
+The ruling means that clients have the right to read and copy the information contained in their medical files, including material in the files from other practitioners but excluding medical legal correspondence and independent medical examinations.
+In practical terms, it is advisable to provide the requesting client with photocopies of the contents of the medical record to ensure that the original office medical record remains intact.

-The practitioner may refuse the patient access to the office clinical record if it is the practitioner's judgement that the information may cause harm to the patient or to an innocent third party.
-Nurse practitioners are advised to become familiar with the freedom of information and protection of privacy policies of the health authorities or other agencies in which they are employed.
-Requirements for patient record keeping is found in CRNBC's Bylaws Section 7: https://crnbc.ca/crnbc/Documents/CRNBC%20Bylaws.pdf
+The practitioner may refuse the client access to the office clinical record if it is the practitioner's judgement that the information may cause harm to the client or to an innocent third party.
+NPs are advised to become familiar with the freedom of information and protection of privacy policies of the health authorities or other agencies in which they are employed.
+NPs who are self-employed or have responsibility for client records should adhere to relevant legislation and BCCNM Bylaws.
+Requirements for client care record keeping is found in BCCNM's Bylaws, Part 6 Division 5: Client Care Records (Nurses).